 What is Hiragana and Small Katakana for?

-Small hiragana were often used in syllables like wi (うぃ), we (ウェ), vi (ヴィ), ve (ヴェ), je (じぇ), fa (ファ) and others.
-Nowadays these syllables are rarely used, leaving only the use of the small TSU [っ] used to lengthen syllables.
+The small hiragana used to be used in syllables like wi (うぃ), we (ウェ), vi (ヴィ), ve (ヴェ), je (じぇ), fa (ファ) and others.
+Nowadays, these syllables are rarely used, with the use remaining only for the small TSU [っ], used to elongate syllables.

 The small tsu is called Sokuon [促音] which indicates a double sound of a consonant or a pause or cut in the pronunciation.
 Unfortunately, only kana アイウエオあいうえどうつやゆよ can get small.

-For more information, read the article: How to Use and Type the Hiragana and Small Katakana
+For more information, read the article: How to Use and Type Small Hiragana and Katakana

 Can I use Hiragana and Katakana in the same word?